 Executive Summary

-- AI is now accessible for small businesses — you don't need a data science team or enterprise budget to get started
+- AI is now accessible for mid-market companies — you don't need a data science team or enterprise budget to get started

 - Start with your problems, not the technology — the best AI projects solve real business pain points you already have